 he said he’d get to soon enough.

-On Saturday afternoon we stepped outside of their house to
+On the way to dinner Saturday afternoon we stepped outside of their house to

 find the truck gone.
 “Grandpa someone stole your truck” I said the second I